 Are there other strategies you have tried?

-If you are looking for more resources to help identify and reduce your child’s anxiety, you can check out my free webinar How to Reduce Your Child’s Anxiety or my free self-care guide for kids.
-Both are packed with actionable tools and tips to help your child develop wellness from the inside out!
+If you are looking for more resources to help your child build a coping toolbox to manage stress and anxiety, check out my free self-care guide for kids.
+This 32-page guide is packed with actionable tools and tips to help your child develop wellness from the inside out!

 Together we can help your child become more calm, connected, and resilient.